mchalupa/dg/README.md

 will show the pointer state subgraph for code.bc and the results of points-to analysis.
 Some useful switches for all programs are `-pta fs` and `-pta fi` that switch between flow-sensitive and flow-insensitive points-to analysis within all these programs that use points-to analysis.
-`llvm-slicer` and `llvm-dg-dump` still use the old points-to analysis by default, so when `-pta` switch is not used, the points-to analysis is different from that one that is used in `llvm-ps-dump`.

 ------------------------------------------------